hphelion/documentation/devplatform/stackato/admin/server/configuration.html.md

     $ sudo /etc/init.d/networking restart

-You will see a deprecation warning about the `restart`{.docutils .literal} option, which can safely be ignored in this context.
+You will see a deprecation warning about the `restart` option, which can safely be ignored in this context.

 **Note**